SauravKumarMahato/Numerical_Method_LAB/README.md

 # Numerical_Method_LAB
-This repository include all the Numerical Method subject labs.
+This repository include all the Numerical Method subject labs done in 4th semester.